Plots

 development costs secluded location

-A property in a secluded location promises tranquility and privacy, but it also presents specific challenges when it comes to development.
-Accurately estimating the development costs is crucial for your financial planning.
+A secluded property promises peace and privacy, but also presents specific challenges when it comes to development.
+Accurately assessing development costs is crucial for your financial planning.
 Do you need assistance in evaluating your property?
 Contact us for comprehensive advice.

-Development costs for isolated locations are higher, but detailed planning and consideration of all factors can avoid unexpected costs and ensure buildability.
+Development costs in isolated locations are higher, but comprehensive planning and consideration of all factors can prevent unexpected expenses and ensure buildability.

-The development obligation of the municipality is regulated in the BauGB, but there are exceptions.
-Early clarification with the municipality is crucial to ensure legal certainty and to make the development efficient.
+The obligation for development of the municipality is regulated in the Building Code, but there are exceptions.
+Prompt clarification with the municipality is crucial to ensure legal certainty and to make development efficient.

 The development significantly increases the property value.
 Sustainable planning can increase the value by up to 200% and ensure a long-term return.

-What are development costs and why are they particularly relevant for isolated locations?
+What are development costs and why are they particularly relevant in a secluded location?

-If you wish to purchase or develop a plot of land in an isolated location, the development costs are a crucial factor.
-But what exactly does this term mean, and why are these costs often higher in an isolated location than in a developed residential area?
-The development costs include all expenses necessary to make a plot of land ready for construction.
-These include, for example, the construction of roads and paths, the laying of utility lines for water, sewage, electricity and telecommunication, as well as the connection to the public transport network.
-The legal basis for the imposition of development costs is established in the Building Code (BauGB).
+If you wish to purchase or build on a plot in a secluded location, the development costs are a critical factor.
+But what exactly does this term mean, and why are these costs often higher in a secluded location than in a developed residential area?
+The development costs cover all expenses necessary to make a plot ready for construction.
+This includes, for example, the construction of roads and pathways, the installation of supply lines for water, sewage, electricity, and telecommunications, as well as the connection to the public transport network.
+The legal basis for the levying of development costs is set out in the Building Code (BauGB).

-In an isolated location, that is, a plot of land that is secluded and not directly adjacent to existing development, the development costs can be significantly higher.
+In a secluded location, i.e., a plot that is isolated and not directly adjacent to existing buildings, the development costs can be significantly higher.
 This is mainly because the necessary infrastructure often has to be newly created over long distances.
-In contrast to a plot in a developed residential area, where utility lines are already in place and only a short connection is required, in an isolated location it may be necessary to lay pipelines spanning several kilometres.
+In contrast to a plot in a developed residential area, where the supply lines already exist and only a short connection is required, in a secluded location it may be necessary to lay pipelines for several kilometers.
 This leads to higher material and labour costs, which ultimately reflect in the development costs.
-Therefore, early and detailed planning is essential to avoid unexpected costs and successfully realise your building project.
+Therefore, early and detailed planning is essential to avoid unexpected costs and to successfully realise your construction project.

-The Building Code (BauGB) and the Municipality's Development Obligation
+The Building Code (BauGB) and the Development Obligation of the Municipality

-The Building Code (BauGB) governs the obligation to develop of the municipality in Sections 123 et seq.
-BauGB.
-This duty includes the provision of roads, pathways, sewage, water, and energy supply.
-The municipality can transfer the development obligation to third parties, for instance through a development contract.
-The Land Register Act (GBO) is a key component of German property law and regulates the registration of rights and encumbrances in the land register.
-The role of the municipality is central here, as it determines the development costs and establishes the basis for calculations and apportionment through cost reimbursement statutes.
-The municipality has a certain degree of discretion in this matter, although it is limited by laws and regulations.
-The development obligation is a crucial factor for the buildability of a plot of land and consequently also for its value.
+The Building Code (BauGB) regulates in §§ 123 ff.
+BauGB the development obligation of the municipality.
+This duty includes the provision of roads, paths, sewage, water, and energy supply.
+The municipality can also transfer the development obligation to third parties, for example, through a development contract.
+The Land Registry Act (GBO) is an important component of German real estate law and regulates the registration of rights and encumbrances in the land register.
+The role of the municipality is central here, as it determines the development costs and establishes the bases for calculation and apportionment keys through cost reimbursement statutes.
+In this, the municipality has a certain discretion, which is, however, limited by laws and regulations.
+The development obligation is a crucial factor for the buildability of a property and thus also for its value.

 Special Cases and Exceptions in Remote Locations

 In a remote location, however, there are special cases and exceptions to the development obligation.
-An exemption from the development obligation can occur, for example, when development would be unreasonable for the municipality or when sufficient development facilities are already in place.
-On the other hand, the property owner may be required by the obligation to connect and use to connect to public networks, provided these are available.
-This particularly affects areas such as water, sewage, and energy.
-A missing connection can significantly impair the buildability of the property.
-It is therefore advisable to contact the municipality early to clarify the individual circumstances and obligations.
+An exemption from the development obligation can occur, for instance, if the development would be unreasonable for the municipality or if adequate development facilities already exist.
+On the other hand, the property owner may be obliged, under the connection and usage mandate, to connect to the public networks, provided they are available.
+This particularly concerns the areas of water, sewage, and energy.
+A lack of connection can significantly impair the buildability of the property.
+It is therefore advisable to contact the municipality at an early stage to clarify the specific circumstances and obligations.
 Determining the development costs is a complex process that requires a detailed analysis of local conditions.

 The Composition of Development Costs

 The development costs consist of various factors.
-A major component involves the costs for road construction and pathways, which include the planning, construction, and maintenance of access routes.
-Here, the length and development standard of the paths play a crucial role.
-Furthermore, there are costs associated with supply and disposal.
-This includes the connection to the water supply (either to the public network or through private wells), waste water disposal (sewer connection or small sewage treatment plant), energy supply (electricity, gas, possibly alternative energies such as photovoltaics), and telecommunication (broadband connection, ideally fibre optics).
-Development planning is a critical factor for the economic viability of a construction project.
+A key component is the cost for road construction and pathways, which include the planning, construction, and maintenance of access routes.
+Here, the length and standard of the pathways play a decisive role.
+Additionally, there are costs for utilities and disposal.
+This includes connection to the water supply (either to the public network or via private wells), sewage disposal (connection to the sewer network or small sewage treatment plants), energy supply (electricity, gas, possibly alternative energies like photovoltaic), and telecommunications (broadband connection, ideally fibre optic).
+The development planning is a crucial factor for the economic viability of a construction project.

-In an isolated location, there are particular challenges when calculating development costs.
-Long pipeline routes result in higher material and labour costs due to greater distances.
-Additionally, pumping stations or amplifier systems may be necessary to ensure supply.
-The terrain conditions and nature conservation can also influence costs.
-Difficult terrain (e.g., hillside location) can cause additional expenses, as well as nature conservation requirements that necessitate compensatory measures.
-It is therefore advisable to consider all relevant factors during the planning phase and, if necessary, consult experts to obtain a realistic cost estimate.
-The development costs can make up a significant part of the total construction costs and should not be underestimated.
+In a remote location, there are particular challenges in calculating development costs.
+Long pipeline routes lead to higher material and labour costs due to greater distances.
+In some cases, pumping stations or amplifier systems are also necessary to ensure supply.
+Terrain conditions and nature conservation can also impact costs.
+Difficult terrain (e.g., hillside location) can cause additional expenses, as can nature conservation requirements that necessitate compensatory measures.
+It is therefore advisable to consider all relevant factors during the planning phase and consult experts if necessary to obtain a realistic cost estimate.
+The development costs can constitute a significant portion of the total construction costs and should not be underestimated.
 Estimating development costs is a complex process that requires a detailed analysis of local conditions.

 Own Resources vs. External Financing

-When financing development costs, the question arises whether to use own resources or external financing.
-Using own capital can reduce the interest burden and improve creditworthiness.
-Alternatively, various forms of credit financing are available, such as bank loans or building savings contracts.
-The choice of an appropriate form of financing depends on the individual's financial situation and the goals of the property owner.
-It is advisable to seek advice from an independent financial advisor to find the optimal solution.
-Property valuation plays an important role in financing construction projects.
+When financing the development costs, the question arises whether to use own resources or to seek external financing.
+Using equity can reduce interest burden and improve creditworthiness.
+Alternatively, various forms of loan financing are available, such as bank loans or building savings contracts.
+The choice of the appropriate form of financing depends on the builder's individual financial situation and goals.
+It is advisable to consult an independent financial advisor to find the optimal solution.
+Property valuation plays an important role in the financing of construction projects.

-In addition to traditional forms of financing, there are various government subsidy programs and grants that can be used to finance development costs.
-The KfW subsidy programs, for example, offer attractive conditions for energy-efficient construction and renovation.
-The federal states also offer regional subsidy programs specially tailored to the needs of property developers.
-Furthermore, there are grants available for connections to renewable energy sources, such as photovoltaic systems.
-It is worthwhile to examine the various funding options and submit the appropriate applications.
-Land development is often supported by government subsidy programs.
+In addition to traditional financing methods, there are various government funding programmes and grants that can be used to finance the development costs.
+For example, KfW funding programmes offer attractive conditions for energy-efficient building and renovation.
+The federal states also offer regional funding programmes tailored specifically to the needs of builders.
+Additionally, there are grants for connection to renewable energy sources, such as photovoltaics.
+It is worth considering the various funding opportunities and submitting the necessary applications.
+Land development is often supported by government funding programmes.

 Alternative Financing Models

-Apart from the traditional and government financing models, there are also alternative approaches that may be considered in certain cases.
-Crowdfunding or crowdinvesting can be used, for instance, for innovative projects to attract capital from a broad base of investors.
-Leasing models for technical equipment (e.g., photovoltaic systems) allow the use of the equipment without having to buy it directly.
-These models can be particularly interesting for property developers with limited own capital or those seeking flexibility.
-However, it is important to carefully weigh the advantages and disadvantages of the different models and to gather comprehensive information.
+Besides the traditional and governmental financing models, there are also alternative approaches that may be considered in certain cases.
+Crowdfunding or crowdinvesting, for example, can be used for innovative projects to raise capital from a broad investor base.
+Leasing models for technical installations (e.g., photovoltaics) allow the use of equipment without having to purchase it outright.
+These models can be particularly attractive for builders with limited equity or those seeking flexibility.
+However, it is important to carefully weigh the advantages and disadvantages of the various models and to gather comprehensive information.

 The Impact of Development on Property Value

 Development has a significant impact on property value.
-It is the prerequisite for buildability and increases the value of the property through improved infrastructure.
-A developed property is generally much more valuable than an undeveloped property.
-However, the extent of the value increase depends on various factors, such as location, size, and the type of development.
-Good development can significantly increase the value of a property, making it a worthwhile investment.
+It is a prerequisite for buildability and increases the value of the property through improved infrastructure.
+A developed plot is generally much more valuable than an undeveloped one.
+However, the extent of the value increase depends on various factors, such as the location, the size, and the type of development.
+Good development can significantly enhance the value of a property and thus represent a worthwhile investment.

-However, there can also be a reduction in value if the development costs are too high.
-If the costs exceed the profitability of the development, it can lead to a decrease in value.
-There is a risk of a "cost trap" if planning is inadequate and unexpected costs arise.
-It is therefore important to realistically assess the development costs and consider all relevant factors.
-Careful planning and calculation are essential to avoid a decrease in value.
-The Grundbuch is a public register that provides information about the ownership and encumbrances of a property.
+However, there can also be a devaluation if the development costs are too high.
+If the costs exceed the economic viability of the construction, this can lead to a devaluation.
+There is a risk of a 'cost trap' if the planning is inadequate and unexpected costs arise.
+Therefore, it is important to realistically assess the development costs and take all relevant factors into account.
+Careful planning and calculation are essential to avoid devaluation.
+The land register is a public register that provides information about the ownership and encumbrances of a property.

-In the long run, sustainability and value development also play an important role.
-Considering ecological aspects in development can have a positive effect on value development.
-Future-oriented concepts such as Smart Home can increase the potential for value appreciation.
-Sustainable development that considers ecological, economic, and social aspects is not only good for the environment but also for the long-term value development of the property.
-The Grundbuch contains important information about the rights and obligations associated with a property.
+From a long-term perspective, sustainability and value growth also play an important role.
+Considering ecological aspects in development can positively influence value growth.
+Future-oriented concepts like smart homes can also increase potential for value growth.
+Sustainable development that considers ecological, economic, and social aspects is not only good for the environment but also for the long-term value growth of the property.
+The land register contains important information on the rights and obligations associated with a property.

-There are numerous successful development projects in secluded locations that can serve as best practice examples.
-An analysis of these projects shows that careful planning, solid financing, and professional implementation are key success factors.
-It is important to seek advice from experienced experts and consider all relevant aspects.
-Transparent communication with all parties involved, especially with the local community and neighbours, is also of great importance.
-Learning from successful projects can help avoid mistakes and increase the chances of success.
-The land register is increasingly being digitised, which facilitates access to information.
+There are numerous successful development projects in solitude that can serve as best practice examples.
+An analysis of these projects shows that careful planning, solid financing, and professional implementation are crucial success factors.
+It is important to seek advice from experienced experts and to consider all relevant aspects.
+Transparent communication with all involved parties, especially with the community and neighbours, is also of great importance.
+By learning from successful projects, mistakes can be avoided and the chances of success increased.
+The land register is increasingly being digitised, which makes access to information easier.

 Challenges and Solutions in Difficult Cases

-In practice, development projects can often encounter challenges, such as unforeseen cost increases or conflicts with the local community or neighbours.
+In practice, development projects can often encounter challenges, such as unforeseen cost increases or conflicts with the community or neighbours.
 In such cases, it is important to remain calm and seek constructive solutions.
-Open communication, flexible planning, and a willingness to compromise can help navigate difficult situations.
-If necessary, the support of a mediator or a lawyer may be beneficial.
-The land register plays an important role in securing rights and obligations related to real estate.
+Open communication, flexible planning, and a willingness to compromise can help overcome difficult situations.
+If necessary, the support of a mediator or lawyer can be beneficial.
+The land register plays a key role in securing rights and obligations associated with real estate.

 Lessons Learned: Recommendations for Future Projects

-Important insights can be gained from past experiences for future development projects.
-The early involvement of experts (planners, architects, etc.) is essential to ensure a sound planning process.
-Transparent communication with all parties helps to avoid conflicts and build trust.
-Detailed cost calculations and solid financing are the foundation of the project's success.
-By considering these recommendations, developers can significantly increase their chances of success.
+For future development projects, important insights can be gained from past project experiences.
+Early involvement of experts (planners, architects, etc.) is essential to ensure sound planning.
+Transparent communication with all parties involved helps to avoid conflicts and build trust.
+Detailed cost calculations and solid financing are the foundation for a successful project.
+By following these recommendations, developers can significantly increase their chances of success.
 The land register is an important tool for documenting ownership and encumbrances.

 Land Register: Meaning and Structure

-The land register is a public register that provides information about the ownership and charges on a property.
-It consists of the cover page, the list of assets, and Sections I-III.
-Section I contains the owners, Section II the charges and restrictions (e.g. rights of way, usufruct), and Section III the real encumbrances (e.g. land charges, mortgages).
-The registration principle (§ 13 GBO & § 873 BGB) states that certain rights become effective only through entry in the land register.
-The land register serves legal certainty and the protection of ownership.
-The Land Register Code (GBO) regulates the formal requirements for the registration of rights and charges.
+The land register is a public record that provides information about the ownership and encumbrances of a property.
+It consists of the cover sheet, the inventory, and sections I-III.
+Section I contains the owners, Section II the encumbrances and restrictions (e.g., rights of way, usufruct), and Section III the mortgage rights (e.g., land charges, mortgages).
+The principle of registration (§ 13 GBO & § 873 BGB) states that certain rights only become effective through entry in the land register.
+The land register serves legal security and the protection of ownership.
+The Land Register Ordinance (GBO) regulates the formal requirements for the registration of rights and encumbrances.

-Registration of Charges and Restrictions Related to Development
+Registration of Encumbrances and Restrictions in Connection with Development

-In connection with development, various charges and restrictions can be entered in the land register.
-Easements (e.g. rights of way, line rights) grant third parties certain usage rights on the property.
-Land charges and mortgages serve to finance the development and secure the creditors' claims.
-It is important to seek information about the charges and restrictions entered in the land register before purchasing a property, as these can affect the use and value of the property.
-The Land Register Code (GBO) is an essential part of German property law.
+In connection with development, various encumbrances and restrictions can be entered in the land register.
+Easements (e.g., rights of way, cable rights) grant third parties certain usage rights over the property.
+Land charges and mortgages serve to finance the development and secure creditors' claims.
+It is important to inform oneself about the encumbrances and restrictions entered in the land register before purchasing a property, as these can affect the use and value of the property.
+The Land Register Ordinance (GBO) is an essential part of German real estate law.

-Access to the Land Register and Inspection Possibilities
+Access to the Land Register and Viewing Options

 Access to the land register is restricted to persons with a legitimate interest.
-These include, for example, the owner, buyer, creditor, or notary.
+These include, for example, the owner, the buyer, the creditor, or the notary.
 The legitimate interest must be proven to the land registry office.
-A current land register extract is of great importance to buyers and sellers, as it provides information about the ownership and charges on the property.
-The land register extract should be carefully examined before purchase to avoid unpleasant surprises.
-The correct application of the land register is crucial for the security of real estate transactions.
+A current land register excerpt is significant for buyers and sellers, as it provides information about the ownership and encumbrances of the property.
+The land register excerpt should be carefully examined before purchase to avoid unpleasant surprises.
+The correct application of the land register is crucial for the security of property transactions.

 Planning and Preparation

-Careful planning and preparation are crucial for a successful development project in a remote location.
-Create a detailed cost estimate that considers all relevant cost factors.
-Seek legal advice to understand the applicable regulations of the BauGB and the development statutes.
-Explore various financing options and apply for grants to reduce costs.
-Thorough planning and preparation save time, money, and nerves.
-The land registry is an important tool for documenting ownership and encumbrances.
+Careful planning and preparation are crucial for a successful development project in remote locations.
+Prepare a detailed cost calculation that considers all relevant cost factors.
+Seek legal advice to learn about the regulations of the Building Code (BauGB) and the development statutes.
+Explore various financing options and submit funding applications to reduce costs.
+Thorough planning and preparation save time, money, and stress.
+The land register is an important tool for documenting ownership and encumbrances.

 Implementation and Construction Phase

-During the implementation and construction phase, it is important to conclude a development contract with the municipality, which governs the rights and obligations of both parties.
-Ensure construction supervision and quality control to avoid defects and errors.
-Document all costs and services to stay on track and facilitate billing.
-A professional implementation and construction phase is crucial for the quality and success of the project.
-The land registry contains important information about the rights and obligations associated with a property.
+In the implementation and construction phase, it is important to conclude a development contract with the municipality that regulates the rights and obligations of both parties.
+Ensure construction supervision and quality control to avoid defects and mistakes.
+Document all costs and services to keep track and facilitate billing.
+A professional implementation and construction phase are vital for the quality and success of the project.
+The land register contains important information about the rights and obligations associated with a property.

 After Completion

-After completing the development, you should review and, if necessary, correct the land registry entries to ensure all rights and obligations are correctly documented.
+After the completion of the development, you should check and, if necessary, correct the land register entries to ensure that all rights and obligations are accurately documented.
 Ensure sustainable management of the infrastructure to maintain its value and functionality in the long term.
-Careful follow-up and documentation are important to avoid future problems and to secure the property's value.
-Proper use of the land registry is crucial for the security of real estate transactions.
+Careful follow-up and documentation are important to avoid future problems and secure the value of the property.
+The correct use of the land register is crucial for the security of property transactions.

-Create a detailed cost estimate: An accurate listing of all expected costs helps to keep an eye on the budget.
+Create a detailed cost calculation: An accurate breakdown of all expected costs helps keep the budget on track.

-Seek legal advice: A lawyer can help to understand complex legal aspects and avoid mistakes.
+Seek legal advice: A lawyer can help understand the complex legal aspects and avoid mistakes.

-Consider financing options: Compare different offers to find the best financing solution.
+Review financing options: Compare various offers to find the best financing solution.

-The development costs in isolated locations present a complex challenge that can be overcome with careful planning and financing.
-It is important to consider all relevant factors, seek advice from experts, and maintain transparent communication with all parties involved.
-A sustainable development that considers ecological, economic, and social aspects is not only beneficial for the environment but also for the long-term value development of the property.
+The development costs in remote locations present a complex challenge that can be overcome with careful planning and financing.
+It is important to consider all relevant factors, seek advice from experts, and maintain transparent communication with all stakeholders.
+A sustainable development that takes ecological, economic, and social aspects into account is not only beneficial for the environment but also for the long-term value of the property.

 Future Prospects: Trends and Developments

 The future of development will be shaped by various trends and developments.
-Smart city concepts could also be of interest to rural areas to improve quality of life and use resources more efficiently.
-Innovative technologies for cost reduction and efficiency improvement will play an increasingly important role.
-Sustainable development models that focus on renewable energies and resource-saving technologies will contribute to creating a livable future.
+Smart-city concepts can also be of interest to rural areas to improve quality of life and use resources more efficiently.
+Innovative technologies for cost reduction and efficiency enhancement will play an increasingly important role.
+Sustainable development models that rely on renewable energies and resource-conserving technologies will help create a liveable future.

-Are you planning a construction project in isolated locations and want to optimally calculate the development costs?
-Our experts are happy to assist you with comprehensive advice and tailor-made solutions.
+Are you planning a construction project in a remote location and want to optimally calculate the development costs?
+Our experts are happy to assist you with comprehensive advice and tailored solutions.
 We help you avoid cost traps and successfully implement your project.
-Contact us today for a non-binding consultation and start your construction project with the assurance of keeping all costs under control.
+Contact us today for a non-binding consultation and start your construction project with the confidence of having all costs in view.
 Get in touch now!

-The Grundbuchordnung (GBO) is an important part of German real estate law and regulates the registration of rights and encumbrances in the land register.
+The Grundbuchordnung (GBO) is an important part of German real estate law and governs the registration of rights and encumbrances in the land register.

-What exactly are development costs in single locations?
+What exactly are development costs in a secluded location?

-Development costs in single locations encompass all expenses necessary to make an isolated plot ready for construction.
-This includes the construction of roads, installation of utility lines (water, sewage, electricity, telecommunications), and connection to the public transport network.
+Development costs in a secluded location encompass all expenses necessary to make an isolated plot ready for construction.
+This includes the construction of roads, laying of supply lines (water, wastewater, electricity, telecommunications) and connection to the public transport network.

-Why are development costs often higher in single locations?
+Why are development costs often higher in a secluded location?

-In isolated locations, the necessary infrastructure often needs to be newly built over long distances, leading to higher material and labour costs.
-In contrast, utility lines are usually already available in developed residential areas.
+In a secluded location, the necessary infrastructure often has to be created over long distances, leading to higher material and labour costs.
+In contrast, in developed residential areas, the supply lines are already present.

-What role does the Building Code (BauGB) play in development?
+What role does the Construction Code (BauGB) play in development?

-The Building Code (BauGB) regulates the development obligation of the municipality in Sections 123 ff. of the BauGB.
-This obligation includes the provision of roads, paths, sewage, water, and energy supply.
+The Construction Code (BauGB) regulates the development obligation of the municipality in §§ 123 ff.
+BauGB.
+This obligation includes the provision of roads, paths, wastewater, water and energy supply.

-Can the municipality be exempted from the development obligation in isolated locations?
+Can the municipality be exempted from the development obligation in a secluded location?

-Yes, an exemption from the development obligation can be granted if the development would be unreasonable for the municipality, or if sufficient development facilities are already present.
+Yes, an exemption from the development obligation can occur if the development would be unreasonable for the municipality or if sufficient development facilities are already available.

-The development costs consist of various factors, including the costs for road and path construction and the costs for supply and disposal (water, sewage, electricity, telecommunications).
+The development costs consist of various factors, including the costs for road construction and paths as well as the costs for the supply and disposal (water, wastewater, electricity, telecommunications).

-What financing options are available for development costs in single locations?
+What financing options are there for development costs in a secluded location?

-Builders can use their own funds or resort to external financing.
-There are also various government funding programmes and grants available to support the financing of development costs.
+Developers can use their own funds or seek external financing.
+In addition, there are various government funding programmes and grants that can be used to finance the development costs.

-The development significantly influences the value of the plot.
-It is the prerequisite for buildability and increases the value of the plot due to improved infrastructure.
-A developed plot is generally considerably more valuable than an undeveloped one.
+Development has a significant impact on the land value.
+It is a prerequisite for buildability and increases the value of the land through improved infrastructure.
+A developed plot is generally significantly more valuable than an undeveloped one.

-The Land Register is a public register that provides information on ownership and encumbrances of a plot.
-In relation to development, various encumbrances and restrictions can be entered in the Land Register.
+The land register is a public register that provides information about the ownership and encumbrances of a property.
+In connection with development, various encumbrances and restrictions may be entered in the land register.